s-pic/vedauwooBouldering/README.md

 - [ ] For each sub area and area make a polygon
 - [ ] for each sub area and area make a trail
 - [ ] link the list of boulder problems to spatial data (if available)
+- [ ] with test data, convert to json

 ### book to do
 - [ ] find a template and start pasting in photos